Milam County Vehicle Impound Guide

 Report Damage to Impound Lot Manager

-Report the damage to the impound lot manager as soon as possible and file a written claim.
+Report the damage to the impound lot manager as soon as possible and file a written claim before you leave the lot.
+This written claim is crucial for any potential future claims.